CavojovaEmma/custom-woocommerce-product-note/README.md

 -----------

 Key features of the plugin:
-* **Product-Specific Notes:** Adds a customizable (more info below) textarea on each product page and cart page, allowing customers to write a note when selecting a product (e.g., for custom requests or variations).
+* **Product-Specific Notes:** Adds a customizable and automatically sized textarea on each product page and cart page, allowing customers to write a note when selecting a product (e.g., for custom requests or variations).
 * **AJAX Cart Editing:** Customers can easily edit (or add, or remove) their product note directly from the cart without needing to reload the page, enhancing user experience and efficiency.
 * **Order Item Meta Storage:** The note is saved with the product as part of the order item's metadata when the order is placed.
 * **Email Integration:** The product note is included in the order confirmation email sent to the customer, ensuring all custom details are communicated clearly.
-* **Fully Customizable via Theme Customizer:** Customize the textarea attributes, such as the label, placeholder, icon, and small text under the textarea, directly from the Theme Customizer.
+* **Customizable via Theme Customizer:** Customize the textarea attributes, such as the order item note title, label, placeholder, icon, and small text under the textarea, directly from the Theme Customizer.
 These customizations are available in a dedicated "Product Note" section for both the product and cart pages.
 * **Developer-Friendly Hooks:** The plugin provides hooks that developers can use to customize the textarea HTML programmatically.
 Modify the appearance of the textarea on the product page or cart with ease, making the plugin highly adaptable to custom themes or advanced functionality.

 This plugin provides an intuitive way for customers to add notes to products, while ensuring these details are preserved from the cart through to order completion and email notifications.